 Africa college interest: We are interested in malaria and metabolism; effects of changes in human metabolism during infection and parasite requirements.
 We can offer expertise in malaria, drug resistance, drug development, nutrient metabolism, and application of bioinformatics, molecular biology and biochemistry, and genomics to these areas.

 Michael John McPherson

-Expertise: Protein engineering and directed evolution of enzymes, membrane proteins and artificial binding proteins
+Expertise: Protein engineering and directed evolution.
+Adhiron artificial binding proteins.

 Helen M. Miller

 Expertise: Nutrition and production of farmed livestock, particularly pigs and poultry.

 Africa college interest: We are interested in the relationships between nutrition, health and production of tropical livestock with expertise in animal physiology, feed evaluation and management systems.

 Paul Anthony Millner